Effective Date: October 2, 2017

 6. BILLING, CREDIT, DEPOSITS AND PAYMENT.

 a.
 Commencement of Billing.
 Billing will commence on the Service Date and will not be delayed due to Customer’s readiness to accept or use the Service.
-In the event the Service includes a Private Circuit, billing for the Private Circuit will begin on the date the Private Circuit is delivered to any Customer Premises.
+In the event the Service includes a Private Circuit, billing for the Private Circuit will begin on the date the Private Circuit is delivered to the carrier’s demarcation point(s) associated with the applicable Customer Location(s).
 If Customer notifies Vonage Business within two (2) business days after a Service Date that Service is not functioning substantially in accordance with applicable specifications, with such notice specifying the deficiencies, Vonage Business will work to correct any deficiencies and, subject to the preceding sentence, the Service Date will occur when such issues have been resolved.
 If the specified issues were not, in Vonage Business’s determination, attributable to Vonage Business, its agents, or contractors, the original Service Date for that Service will remain unchanged.

 c.
 Customer Address Accuracy.
 Customer shall provide Vonage Business with the correct address at which Services will be provided.
 Vonage Business relies on the accuracy and completeness of such information to determine and invoice applicable taxes, fees, surcharges and assessments.
 If Customer does not provide a valid address, Customer will be responsible for any resulting taxes, fees, surcharges, assessments and penalties.